USEPA/GS_End-of-Life_Plastic_Additives/README.md

 This repository contains Excel spreadsheets used to calculate material flow throughout the plastics life cycle, with strong emphasis on chemical additives in the end-of-life stages.
 Three major scenarios were presented with the manuscript: 1) Current plastic waste management infrastructure, 2) implementing chemical recycling to the existing plastics recycling, and 3) extracting chemical additives prior to the manufacturing stage.

-General guideline for each spreadsheet: There are many tabs present in all three spreadsheets, which makes first time navigation relatively confusing.
+General guideline for each spreadsheet: The user would primarily modify values on the yellow tab, titled "US 2018 Facts - Sensitivity".
+Values highlighted in yellow may be changed for sensitivity analysis purposes.
+Please note that the values shown for MSW generated, recycled, incinerated, landfilled, composted, imported, exported, reexported, and other categories in this tab were based on 2018 data.
+Analysis for other years can be made possible with a replicate version of this spreadsheet and the necessary data to replace those of 2018.

+There are many other tabs present in all three spreadsheets, which makes first time navigation relatively confusing.
+However, most of the tabs, especially those that contains "Stream # - Description", do not require user interaction.
+They are intermediate calculations that change according to the user inputs.
+It is available for the user to see so that the calculation/method is transparent.
+The major results of these individual stream tabs are ultimately compiled into one summary tab.
+All streams throughout the plastics life cycle, for each respective scenario (1, 2, and 3), is shown in the "US Mat Flow Analysis 2018" tab.
+For each stream, we acounted the approximate mass of plastics found in MSW, additives that may be present, and nonplastics.

+_____________________________________

+Scenario 1 spreadsheet uniquely contains Material Flow Analysis Summary, in addition the LCI.